 What special challenges do healthcare managers face?
-Healthcare managers face five issues that are particular to their position:
+Healthcare managers face five issues more than other managers do:

 - 1. The central roles of risk and uncertainty - 2.
-The complexities created by insurance marginal change A small change.
+The complexities created by insurance - 3.
+The perils produced by information asymmetries marginal or incremental cost The cost of producing an additional unit of output.
+(The words marginal and incremental refer to small changes.)